Local retail businesses are made of strong stuff, metaphorically and physically.

 Make Customers Feel at Home

 Brick-and-mortar retailers can offer warm welcomes and personalized service that contrast starkly with the cold, blank screen of an ecommerce store.
+In fact, plugins, such as the wordpress sms marketing plugin, could add in some warmth so customers will feel at ease.

 “Whether or not you have an online presence, the best way to compete with online stores is to build long-term relationships with your customers by providing excellent customer service,” consultant and business writer Susan Ward says.